jugglinmike/command-the-command-line/src/material/file-system/index.md

 ???

-- Up until now, all the paths we've used have been based on the current working directory.
+Up until now, all the paths we've used have been based on the current working directory.
+When our current working directory was `/home`, then `cd sally` meant, "move to the directory named `sally` (inside of `/home`)."
+If we had started in the `/etc` directory, then the same command `cd sally` would have put us somewhere different: `/etc/sally`.

-- It's also possible to specify a path regardless of our current location.
+It's also possible to write paths that describe the same location regardless of our current working directory.

 ---